Another Notable Earhart Flight

 Of that event when she was 23, Earhart stated, “As soon as I left the ground, I knew I myself had to fly.”
 She immediately took flying lessons, earned her pilot’s license, and bought her own plane.

 Earhart earned national attention in 1928 when she rode as a passenger on a transatlantic flight.
-But she wanted to earn recognition for her own flying talents, and in the process, help to further the cause of female pilots.
+She wanted to earn recognition for her own flying talents though, and in the process, help to further the cause of female pilots.

-Four years later, Earhart achieved her goal, becoming the first woman (and the just the second person after Charles Lindbergh) to fly solo across the Atlantic Ocean.
+Four years later, Earhart achieved her goal, becoming the first woman (and just the second person after Charles Lindbergh) to fly solo across the Atlantic Ocean.
 She also made the flight in less than half the time it had taken Lindbergh.
-And later in 1932, she set the record for a female-piloted flight across the United States.
+Later in 1932, she set the record for a female-piloted flight across the United States.

-But Earhart was determined to achieve her goal so she took extra precautions.
+Earhart was determined, however, to achieve her goal so she took extra precautions.
 She removed the passenger seat from her plane and installed extra fuel tanks there.
 She also set up an advanced two-way radio system to keep in contact with radio operators on the ground.

 On January 11, 1935, Earhart departed Wheeler Field on Oahu, Hawaii despite a light drizzle.
 She flew through the night and listened to a symphony broadcast over the radio for part of the trip.
 After 18 hours and 2,400 miles, Earhart landed in Oakland, California the next day.
 There, thousands of spectators excitedly watched her approach and flooded the runway to congratulate her.
 She was the first person to successfully complete the trip from Hawaii to California alone.
 Shortly after, First Lady Eleanor Roosevelt invited Earhart to visit the White House.

 Click here to read Earhart’s account of the flight.